-Bal Seal's results of operations have been included in the Company's financial statements for the period subsequent to the completion of the acquisition on January 3, 2020.
-Bal Seal contributed \$77.0 million of revenue and \$30.8 million of operating loss for the year ended December 31, 2020.
-The following table reflects the unaudited pro forma operating results of the Company for the twelve-month fiscal periods ended December 31, 2020, and 2019 which gives effect to the acquisition of Bal Seal as if the Company had been acquired on January 1, 2019.
+The following table reflects the unaudited pro forma operating results of the Company for the years ended December 31, 2022, 2021 and 2020 which assumes the acquisition of Aircraft Wheel and Brake occurred on January 1, 2021 and the acquisition of Bal Seal occurred on January 1, 2019.
 The pro forma results are based on assumptions that the Company believes are reasonable under the circumstances.
-The pro forma results are not necessarily indicative of the operating results that would have occurred had the acquisitions been effective January 1, 2019, nor are they intended to be indicative of results that may occur in the future.
+The pro forma results are not necessarily indicative of the operating results that would have occurred had the acquisition of Aircraft Wheel and Brake been effective January 1, 2021 or had the acquisition of Bal Seal been effective January 1, 2019, nor are they intended to be indicative of results that may occur in the future.
 The underlying pro forma information includes the historical financial results of the Company and the acquired business adjusted for certain items discussed below.
 The pro forma information does not include the effects of any synergies, cost reduction initiatives or anticipated integration costs related to the acquisitions.

-For the year ended December 3
+For the year ended December 31,

-2020 2019
+2022 2021 2020

 In thousands

-Net sales \$ 784,459 \$ 853,192
+Net sales \$ 740,960 \$ 778,167 \$ 784,459

-(Loss) earnings from continuing operations \$ (35,681) \$ 27,126
+(Loss) earnings from continuing operations \$ (41,679) \$ 13,840 \$ (35,681)

-Net (loss) earnings \$ (34,989) \$ 180,509
+Net (loss) earnings \$ (41,679) \$ 13,840 \$ (34,989)